18F/api-standards/README.md

 For help setting this up, contact [the api.data.gov team](api.data.gov@gsa.gov)

 ### Versioning
+All APIs must support versioning.
 The recommended method of versioning APIs is to include a major version number in the URL path.
 For example "/v1/".

 Any changes made to a specific version of your API should not break your contract with existing users.
 If you need to make a change that will break that contract, create a new major version at a separate URL path.